 Bay of Plenty region's Treaty landscape is a dynamic space.
 Waitangi Tribunal has held 16 historical Inquiries across the region identifying Treaty breaches.
 The region's iwi have used the reports to support negotiations of several comprehensive Treaty settlements with the Office of Treaty Settlements.
 We expect the region's iwi to settle all of their historical Treaty claims comprehensively soon.

-See Bay of Plenty Region's Treaty Settlement Landscape 2011 (indicative) Map (30.4MB, PDF) NOTE: LARGE FILE
+See Bay of Plenty Region's Treaty Settlement Landscape 2013 (indicative) Map (356 KB, JPG)

 Ngā Marae of the Bay of Plenty Region

 There are more than 200 marae across the region.
 Marae are the cultural and political centres for whānau, hapū and iwi.
 Marae are waahi tapu where ritual encounters are performed (pōwhiri), important issues debated (wānanga), celebrations are held (whakangahau), and where our deceased lie (tangihanga).